-Figure 3.
-The following table highlights our clinical programs, preclinical and research programs, BBB technologies, and IP portfolio.
+Figure 1.
+The above table highlights our clinical, preclinical, and research programs, Alector Brain Carrier blood-brain barrier technology platform, and IP portfolio.

-Our clinical programs include latozinemab, AL101, and AL002.
-In addition, we continue to pursue a number of preclinical and research programs in our pipeline for indications including Alzheimer's disease and Parkinson's disease.
+Latozinemab and AL101 are our current clinical programs.
+In addition, we continue to pursue a number of preclinical and research programs in our pipeline for indications including Alzheimer's disease, Parkinson's disease, and Lewy body dementia.